petruzzellialessandro/recboleBS/README.md

 ## Dataset Setup

 Place your dataset in the `dataset` folder within a subfolder named after the dataset.
-Each dataset folder must contain the following files:
+Each dataset folder must include the following files:
 - `{dataset_name}.part1.inter`: Contains the training set instances.
 - `{dataset_name}.part3.inter`: Contains the test set instances.
-- `{dataset_name}.item`: Contains the list of items and the corresponding features.
+- `{dataset_name}.item`: Contains the list of items and their corresponding features.
 - `{dataset_name}.kg`: Contains the triples of the knowledge graph related to the items.
-- `{dataset_name}.link`: Contains the mapping between the IDs used in the `kg` file and the `item` file.
+- `{dataset_name}.link`: Maps the IDs used in the `kg` file to those in the `item` file.

 Each `.inter` file must have three columns (user, item, score) separated by a tab (`\t`).
-The column names are not important, but the order of the columns is mandatory.
+While the column names can vary, the order must be maintained.

 The `.kg` and `.link` files are optional.
-Refer to the Recbole documentation [here](https://recbole.io/docs/user_guide/data/atomic_files.html) for more information on file formats and requirements.
+Refer to the Recbole documentation [here](https://recbole.io/docs/user_guide/data/atomic_files.html) for more details on file formats and requirements.

 ## Hyperparameter Optimization

-The `hyperTuning` folder contains all the necessary code for hyperparameter tuning of the models implemented in Recbole.
-In this folder, you will find three `.py` files:
+The `hyperTuning` folder contains the necessary code for hyperparameter tuning of models implemented in Recbole.
+Inside this folder, you'll find three `.py` files:

-- `utils.py`: Contains the models that need to be optimized.
-For each model, it specifies the hyperparameter space to search for the best configuration.
-You can add new models and reference them using the class name in Recbole.
+- `utils.py`: Defines the models to be optimized, including the hyperparameter space for each model.
+New models can be added and referenced by their class names in Recbole.

-- `run_optim.py`: The script that runs the optimization.
-The script requires the following arguments:
+- `run_optim.py`: Runs the optimization process.
+It accepts the following arguments:
-  - `-d` or `--dataset`: The name of the dataset (folder name).
+  - `-d` or `--dataset`: The dataset name (folder name).
-  - `-t` or `--trials`: The number of trials per model (default=50).
+  - `-t` or `--trials`: The number of trials per model (default = 50).
-  - `-e` or `--early_stop`: The number of epochs for early stopping (default=10).
+  - `-e` or `--early_stop`: The number of epochs for early stopping (default = 10).

   Other settings, such as epochs and batch size, can be adjusted via the `config.yaml` file in the `config` folder.

   This script generates two types of files in a folder named `out_{dataset_name}`:
-  1. `best_param_{model_name}.json`: A dictionary containing the best configuration of that model.
+  1. `best_param_{model_name}.json`: Contains the best configuration for each model.
-  2. `.ERROR_FILE.txt`: A list of models that encountered exceptions during the optimization phase.
+  2. `ERROR_FILE.txt`: Lists models that encountered exceptions during the optimization phase.

 ### Example Usage